arnonmoscona/monastery-docs/docs/Capabilities.md

 Part of the minimalism of Monastery is that not every conceivable option needs to be exposed via an interface.
 The opposite is the convention here: expose what is minimally needed to get the basic functionality working.
 If you want to expose more functionality or options, you have two ways to do it:

 1. Let the user use your own implementation class directly (at the risk of incompatibility)
 2. Expose the other functionality and/or options as separate, narrow capabilities.
-Perhaps some of those are defined broadly enough that they would be appropriate to publish as "standard" capabilities.
+Perhaps some of those are defined broadly enough that they would be appropriate to publish as "core" capabilities.

 Capability interfaces should be strictly focused on the "what" not the "how".
 The example of a `ReplicatedLogWithStrongConsistency` should provide an interface and a contract that promises a well understood external behavior.
 Whether the implementation leverages a replicated state machine with Paxos, or is implemented on top of ZooKeeper is "just and implementation detail".